digitalpublicsquare/documents/Media Disinfo/South Africa/Privacy Policy.md

 ### **AGE RESTRICTION**

-The Site is not intended for, or designed to, attract individuals under the age of 18.
+The Site is not intended for or designed to attract individuals under the age of 18.
 We do not knowingly collect personal information from users under 18.
 Anyone under 18 should not use the Site.

 ### **YOUR ACCESS TO AND CONTROL OVER INFORMATION**
 You may opt out of any future contact from us at any time.
 You can do the following at any time by contacting us via the email address or phone number given on our Site: see what data we have about you, if any; change/correct any data we have about you; request that we delete any data we have about you; express any concern you have about our use of your data.

-If you have any requests, questions or comments about your personal information or this Privacy Policy, you may contact us by email: [privacy@digitalpublicsquare.org](mailto:privacy@digitalpublicsquare.org)
+DPS place of business is Toronto, Ontario, Canada.
+If you have any requests, questions or comments about your personal information or this Privacy Policy, you may contact us by email: [privacy@digitalpublicsquare.org](mailto:privacy@digitalpublicsquare.org).

+You have the right to lodge a complaint at any time with the South African Information Regulator for personal information protection issues by emailing [POPIAComplaints@inforegulator.org.za](POPIAComplaints@inforegulator.org.za) ([http://www.justice.gov.za/inforeg](http://www.justice.gov.za/inforeg)).